SaifTTU/Shopping-Scraper/README.md

 As you can see, the more you use this app, the more items will get added, allowing you to have an ever expanding list of item prices.

-In the future, we'd hope to expand this by allowing past prices to be updated.
+In the future, we'd hope to expand this by allowing past prices to be updated, and increases the number of stores.

 We hope you have enjoyed this demonstration of our Grocery Comparison App!